You Bet Your Life: Legacy

 Seven months after You Bet Your Life ended its 11-season run at NBC, Marx hosted another game show in prime time, Tell It to Groucho.
 It aired on CBS during the winter months of 1961 and the spring months of 1962.
 The game involved each of three celebrity pictures being flashed on a screen, each for a quarter of a second.
 The couple won $500 for each picture they identified.
 If the couple could not identify any of the three pictures, they were shown one picture and won $100 for a correct guess.
 As in You Bet Your Life, the focus of the show was on Marx's interviews with the contestants before they played the game.
 Replacing George Fenneman were two teenaged sidekicks, Jackson Wheeler and Patti Harmon.
-Both had appeared on You Bet Your Life as contestants during its final season (Harmon under her given name of Joy Harmon).

-You Bet Your Life was parodied on a live April 1955 episode of The Jack Benny Program.
-Benny pretended to be someone else to get on the quiz show (competing with a female contestant played by Irene Tedrow), and continues to divulge information during an effort to say the secret word.
+Both had appeared on You Bet Your Life as contestants during its final season (Harmon under her given name of Joy Harmon).You Bet Your Life was parodied on a live April 1955 episode of The Jack Benny Program.
+Benny pretended to be someone else (Ronald Forsythe) to get on the quiz show (competing with a female contestant played by Irene Tedrow), and continues to divulge information during an effort to say the secret word.
 In the skit, Benny is unable to answer the final question, which Groucho asks with a knowing chuckle and ironically is about Benny himself, simply because it asks his real age; as part of his comic persona, Benny would never give his age voluntarily, even for something he valued as much as money.
-After the sketch Groucho asked him why he opted out of the 3,000-dollar prize.
-Benny then gave away his age, indirectly, by saying "Where else could I buy 22 years for 3,000 dollars?"
+After the sketch Groucho asked him why he opted out of the $3,000 prize.
+Benny then gave away his age, indirectly, by saying "Where else could I buy 22 years for three thousand dollars?"
 After Marx's death this film appeared in the Unknown Marx Brothers documentary on DVD.
 A brief clip of the episode appeared in the 2009 PBS special Make 'Em Laugh: The Funny Business of America.

 The title of the show was parodied in the 1989 Weird Al Yankovic film UHF, on the U62 Fall Schedule as You Bet Your Pink Slip.

 A Bugs Bunny cartoon entitled Wideo Wabbit had a scene where Bugs Bunny impersonated Groucho to Elmer Fudd for the game show You Beat Your Wife, a takeoff on the name You Bet Your Life.

-An episode of Animaniacs had a segment called "You Risk Your Life" where if the secret word was said, Wakko would hit the contestant who said it on the head with a mallet.
+An episode of Animaniacs had a segment called "You Risk Your Life" where, if a contestant said the secret word, Wakko would hit that contestant on the head with a mallet.
 The contestants were Mrs. Myra Puntridge and Aristotle.
 The secret word was "yes," and Aristotle said it three times.

 An episode of In Living Color had a skit called "You Bet Your Career".
 Jamie Foxx plays Bill Cosby, and it features washed-up celebrities competing for a walk-on role in sitcoms.